LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 #### createCrossChainMessage

 The `createCrossChainMessage` function creates and returns a new CCM.
-It is specified in ["Cross-chain Messages" LIP][CCM-LIP].
+It is specified in the ["Cross-chain Messages" LIP][CCM-LIP].

 #### validateFormat

 The `validateFormat` function checks that a CCM follows the correct schema and does not exceed a size limit of 10KB.
-It is specified in ["Cross-chain Messages" LIP][CCM-LIP].
+It is specified in the ["Cross-chain Messages" LIP][CCM-LIP].

 #### process

 The `process` function applies or forwards CCMs, including the handling of the different error cases.
-It is specified in ["Cross-chain Messages" LIP][CCM-LIP].
+It is specified in the ["Cross-chain Messages" LIP][CCM-LIP].

 #### terminateChain